mattmaynes2/aria/reports/final/3-Technical/1-Background/1-Terminology.md

 ##### Device Scenes {-}

 A software configuration of smart devices in a home that outlines specific behaviours of each device.
-Scenes are used by smart homes to recreate a specific setups that a user has configured.
+Scenes are used by smart homes to recreate a specific setup that a user has configured.
 [^TT-6].

 ##### If This Then That (IFTTT) {-}

 An service that can be configured to perform actions based on conditional statements.
-If the conditions are met then an action is performed.
+If the conditions are met, then an action is performed.

 <!-- References -->